 Even a long weed can get caught in the blade shaft and wrap itself around it.
 Check the blade shaft.
 If you find a foreign item wrapped around the shaft, check your spindle housings for additional damage.
 Use the steps in the next step to check your spindle housings.

-Check for Bad Bearings in your Riding Mower Spindle Housing
+Check for Bad Bearings in Your Spindle Housing

 Bearings in your spindle housings can go bad allowing movement in the blade.
 To check for bearing damage, grab both ends of a mower blade and rock it up and down.